Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 Book your experiences in advance for a smooth travel.

-• Book ahead– Seriously, do it.
-Some of the best experiences require reservations, and they can fill up quickly.
+• Book ahead.
+Seriously, please do it.
+Some of the best experiences require reservations and can fill up quickly.

-• Timing is key– Keep in mind that some bookings might only open up a month before your travel date.
-So, mark your calendar and stay on top of it.
+• Timing is key.
+Some bookings might only open up a month before your travel date.
+So, please mark your calendar and stay on top of it.

-• Use helpful platforms- That’s where places like Klook come in handy.
+• Use helpful platforms.
+That’s where places like Klook come in handy.
 They offer a ton of activities and experiences in Japan, often at discounted rates.
 Plus, you can read reviews from other travelers, which is super helpful.
 And the best part?
 You get instant confirmation, so you know you’re all set.
-Using tools like this takes the stress out of booking and lets you focus on getting excited, on your trip.
+Using tools like this takes the stress out of booking and lets you focus on getting excited about your trip.

 Travel Tip #3: Pack Light

-A practical piece of advice: pack light, and pick shoes you can easily slip on and off.
-Seriously, this makes a huge difference in Japan.
+Practical advice: pack light and pick shoes you can easily slip on and off.
+Seriously, this makes a massive difference in Japan.
 Let me break it down.

 1. Small Spaces, Big Reality

-• Hotel rooms in Japan, especially in big cities, are often cozy, which is a nice way of saying small.
-Lugging around a giant suitcase?
+• Hotel rooms in Japan, especially in big cities, are often cozy, which is a nice way of saying small and lugging around a giant suitcase.
 You’ll quickly find yourself running out of room.

 • Plus, you’ll likely be using public transport.
 Think crowded trains and buses.
 Having less stuff to carry makes everything so much easier.